Netvent/appsamurai-adsdk-unity/README.md

         .Build();
 }
 ```

-If you properly set your device as test device, at logcat you will seee a message that looks like this
+If you properly set your device as test device, at logcat you will see a message that looks like this
 ```
 D/AppSamurai: This request will be sent from a test device.
 ```
 ***Note*** : Android emulators are automatically configured as test devices.
 ## Banner Integration
 ### Create a BannerView
 ```csharp